harman-mundh/tcp-server-RPN/README.md

 # tcp-server-RPN
-TCP server that calculated RPN notation and send back to client
+TCP server that calculates RPN notation and sends results back to client